Originate/guide/pull_requests.md

 terms with this, you’ll find that the pull request allows you to learn extremely fast and constantly raise the bar on your team’s code quality.

-We use TDD to catch bugs during our own development cycles, but code reviews catch a different subset of bugs, things like: bad variable names, wrong assumptions, bad code structure/architecture, etc. Additionally, code reviews provide a tight feedback loop that improves learning and knowledge transfer.
-Using TDD and code reviews together provides us with the fastest feedback loop for ensuring application behavior, sharing knowledge, holding each other to high standards, producing readable and maintainable code, and allowing new people on a project to ramp up quickly.
+We use TDD to catch bugs during our own development cycles, but code reviews catch a different subset of bugs, things like: bad variable names, wrong assumptions, bad code structure/architecture, performance issues, security issues, repeated code, etc. The average bug count is 4.5 errors per 100 lines of code, with code reviews, the bug rate drops down to 0.8 (from: [Code Complete: A Practical Handbook of Software Construction](http://www.amazon.com/Code-Complete-Practical-Handbook-Construction/dp/0735619670)).
+Additionally, code reviews provide a tight feedback loop that improves learning and knowledge transfer between developers on a project.
+Using TDD and code reviews together provides us with the fastest feedback mechanism for ensuring application behavior, sharing knowledge, holding each other to high standards, producing readable and maintainable code, and allowing new people on a project to ramp up quickly.

 Another benefit you get from doing code reviews is that you end up reading a lot of code, and as such, you hone that skill.
 Getting good at reading code is